Stoke Hammond: Tyrell's Manor

 For over 600 years, Tyrell's Manor passed through the female line, often as the dowry of heiresses.
 The name was changed to Ingletons on the passing again by dowry, to Geoffrey Ingleton in 1465, and when their daughter married Humphrey Tyrell, who came from a noble family and was an ancestor of the famous hanging Judge, Tyrell, the estate took its present name.

 The present house, built in 1708, had thirty-six windows, that were blocked up before the penal window taxes of a few years later.
 Built to the four points of the compass, this typical Queen Anne style architecture embodied all the fine craftsmanship of the time.
 The walls are 18 inches thick, oak beams 20 foot long and nearly 2 feet square throughout their length.
 The original wattle and daub plaster that has stood the test of time for over 250 years.
 It was built on the site of a previous house and the cellars are hundreds of years older than the existing building.

 In the 1960s, an "Angus Dei" shield was found in a corner of the ancient cellar, which the Victoria & Albert Museum placed as late as the 14th century, likely part of the decoration of an earlier edition of the manor.
 This shield can be seen now on the window sill to the left of the altar in St Luke's church, and is where the village gets its shield emblem from.

 The Dolphin Pub

 The Dolphin pub in Stoke Hammond has a long history.
 The earliest reference to the building dates back to 1695, with a conveyance mentioning two cottages.
 A later conveyance from 1823 refers to a cottage known as "The Dolphin" and a blacksmith's shop.
 The name is thought to have been chosen by a former ship's blacksmith who wanted to retain a connection to his maritime roots.
-The Dolphin officially became a public house in 1920 and, after the COVID-19 pandemic, it underwent extensive renovations and extensions, while retaining its traditional oak-framed character.
+The Dolphin officially became a public house in 1920.